 Between 30-70 m, the substrate becomes finer and is completely colonised by the bivalve Adamussium colbecki, the shells of which are colonised by a micro-community comprising mainly forams, bryozoans (Aimulosia antarctica, Arachnopusia decipiens, Ellisina antarctica, Micropora brevissima) and the spirorbid Paralaeospira levinsenii (Albertelli et al., 1998; Ansell et al., 1998; Chiantore et al., 1998; 2000; 2001; 2002; Vacchi et al., 2000a; Cerrano et al., 2001a; 2001b).
 In this region, large predators such as the gastropod Neobuccinum eatoni and the nemertean Parborlasia corrugatus are frequent.
 The echinoid Sterechinus neumayeri and the starfish Odontaster validus are still very frequent at all depths on both hard and mobile substrates (Chiantore et al., 2002; Cerrano et al., 2000b).
 Several unique biotic associations have been described at these depths, e.g. between sponges and other invertebrates (Schiaparelli et al., 2000; 2003; 2007; 2010; 2011; 2015).
 Sponge also represent a key taxon, which has been widely investigated in terms of symbionts (Regoli et al., 2004) and associated microbes (Lo Giudice et al., 2019).
-In recent years also new species for science have been described as the parasitic amphipod Lepidepecreella debroyeri (Schiaparelli et al., 2015) and the ampharetid polychaete Amphicteis teresae (Schiaparelli and Jirkov, 2016).
-Other data have been produced about VME species, such as Cephalodiscus densus (Schiaparelli et al., 2004) and Adamussium colbecki (Schiaparelli and Linse, 2006).
-About the latter species, new analyses of data collected in 2006-2007, thank to the presence of a mooring within the ASPA boundaries (Mooring "L" under the Italian mooring code system), showed that this species recruits during summer months in coincidence with an increase of the seawater temperature and a seasonal shift in the water currents and intensity (Schiaparelli and Aliani, 2019).
+In recent years also species new to science have been described, including the parasitic amphipod Lepidepecreella debroyeri (Schiaparelli et al., 2004) and Adamussium colbecki (Schiaparelli and Linse, 2006).
+About the latter species, new analyses of data collected in 2006-2007, thanks to the presence of a mooring within the ASPA boundaries (Mooring "L" under the Italian mooring code system), showed that this species recruits during summer months in coincidence with an increase of the seawater temperature and a seasonal shift in the water currents and intensity (Schiaparelli and Aliani, 2019).